 Thirty-eight years have passed in this world, thirteen years in a marriage, ten years as a father, and here I am.
 I live two thousand and four hundred kilometers away from my family, and three thousand and six hundred kilometers away from my hometown.
-My week is entirely reserved for work, and weekend’s for family.
-I guess the monthly salary I take home brings a certain feeling of achievement in me, its even more exciting when I enter those numbers into the elaborate spreadsheet I have developed to track my income and expenses.
-But beyond that I rarely get to enjoy them, but it definitely brings security and a comfort to my family.
-And I try to ignore the feeling of what staying away can be for the emotional well-being of my kids, despite having a first hand experience of it from my parents from the tender age of five.
+My week is entirely reserved for work, and the weekend’s for family.
+I guess the monthly salary I take home brings a certain feeling of achievement in me, it’s even more exciting when I enter those numbers into the elaborate spreadsheet I have developed to track my income and expenses.
+But beyond that, I rarely get to enjoy them, but it definitely brings security and comfort to my family.
+And I try to ignore the feeling of what staying away can be for the emotional well-being of my kids, despite having a first-hand experience of it from my parents from the tender age of five.

 At the time of starting out your needs are very simple, and your mind creates an invisible boundary for you on what is within your reach, anything beyond the boundary just becomes a dream.
 With time you start growing beyond that boundary, as you start to earn more and more the mind keeps redrawing the boundary to accommodate your growth, until the utility value of money plateau.
 And 99.9% of the people hardly get to experience that level in their life time.

 As with any other common man, I stand where I am today following my dreams, which started out with having enough to survive on my own, and then it slowly started growing and getting more and more ambitious by day; having enough to get married, enough to provide for, enough to have kids, enough to have a better life, enough to have a home, enough to travel, enough to secure the future, and the list goes on….
 Basically nothing is never enough.
 But I hardly realized what I had to give up to satisfy all these unending desires.